 This was also a graphic explanation of why ships heading for the Port of Silloth are required to take on a pilot at Workington.

-Crosscanonby at the south end of Allonby Bay was to be our turning point, where we had a seagull’s eye view of the saltpans and Roman Milefortlet 21.
+Crosscannonby at the south end of Allonby Bay was to be our turning point, where we had a seagull’s eye view of the saltpans and Roman Milefortlet 21 (for more on the Solway saltpans see ‘Angels, salt and shroud-pins‘).

 Above Silloth once again, we could see far into the distance, where there would once have been a large freshwater lake, formed from melting glaciers.
 Below us, about 10000 years ago, a forest, subsequently replaced by sphagnum bogs, would have spread across the low-lying land between ‘England’ and ‘Scotland’.
 Now we could see how the encroaching sea and the outflowing rivers had eroded and sculpted the former plain; they are doing it still.
 Beyond Silloth the broad shallow estuary of Moricambe Bay glittered; beyond Anthorn and Bowness, a narrow silvery line shone light on the contest between the tides and the rivers Esk and Eden.
 Closer, it was obvious, too, why pilots must enter Silloth’s New Dock at an angle.